Independence-class littoral combat ship: Small Surface Combatant

 In December 2014, the Navy's recommendation to base the Small Surface Combatant on upgraded versions of both Independence and Freedom LCSs was accepted.
 The SSC is an attempt by the Navy to increase the LCS' firepower and protection.
 Although Austal submitted improvements including vertical launch systems, 76 mm guns, and advanced combat systems and sensors, the Navy opted to keep the 57 mm gun, not add a VLS, and chose to add an upgraded 3-D radar.
-Other changes included installation of an unspecified over-the-horizon missile, Mark 38 25 mm guns, a torpedo countermeasures system, a multifunction towed array system, installation of a SeaRAM launcher (on the Freedom-class), an upgraded countermeasures decoy system, an upgraded electronic warfare system, armor added to vital spaces, and improved signature management.
-The SSC will focus on Surface Warfare (SUW) and Anti-submarine Warfare (ASW) with these additions, as well as retaining all other features of their mission packages; the SSC is not required to perform MCM, which will continue to be handled by the LCS.
+Other changes included installation of an unspecified over-the-horizon missile, Mark 38 25 mm guns, a torpedo countermeasures system, a multifunction towed array system, installation of a SeaRAM launcher (on the Freedom class), an upgraded countermeasures decoy system, an upgraded electronic warfare system, armor added to vital spaces, and improved signature management.

+The SSC focus's on Surface Warfare (SUW) and Anti-submarine Warfare (ASW) with these additions, as well as retaining all other features of their mission packages.
+The SSC is not required to perform Mine Counter Measures (MCM), which continues to be handled by the LCS.
 The vessels will retain a degree of modularity to concentrate on one mission set and will still have mission bays, although they may be reduced.
-SSC vessels are planned to begin procurement by 2019, and it is being investigated if the enhancements can be added to existing LCS hulls.
+SSC vessels were planned to begin procurement by 2019, and was being investigated if the enhancements could be added to existing LCS hulls.

 Derivative designs

 Austal has proposed a much smaller and slower trimaran, called the 'Multi Role Vessel' (MRV 80).
 Though it is only half the size of their LCS design, it would still be useful for border protection and counter piracy operations.

-Austal unsuccessfully entered the FFG(X) competition for the US Navy's new class of 20 frigates, unveiling a larger more heavily armed design called the "Austal Frigate" in April 2017; and their Frigate design was selected as one of the five finalists.
-Based on the Independence LCS trimaran hull, it features a slightly shorter flight deck for an aft section that can hold eight anti-ship missiles, an addition to the eight missile launchers in the forward section for 16 total.
-The Austal Frigate design can also feature an optional 16-cell Mk 41 VLS.
-For anti-submarine warfare a variable depth sonar is planned as well as a towed array with its handling system.
+Austal unsuccessfully entered the FFG(X) competition for the US Navy's new class of 20 frigates, unveiling a larger more heavily armed design called the "Austal Frigate" in April 2017.
+Their Frigate design was selected as one of the five finalists.
+Based on the Independence LCS trimaran hull, it features a slightly shorter flight deck for an aft section that can hold eight anti-ship missiles, an addition to the eight missile launchers in the forward section, for 16 total.
+The Austal Frigate design can feature an optional 16-cell Mk 41 VLS.
+For anti-submarine warfare, a variable depth sonar is planned as well as a towed array with its handling system.